 Just hours before the 1998 World Cup final, star striker Ronaldo reportedly had a fit, and was foaming at the mouth.

-Rushed to hospital, Edmundo was pencilled in to play, but ‘The Animal’ was having none of it, and returned against medical advice to start the match.
+Ronaldo was rushed to hospital and Edmundo was pencilled in to play, but Ronaldo was having none of it and returned against medical advice to start the match.